 At Mission Harbor, we offer an Adolescent Program that is designed for kids between the ages of 12-17 who are struggling with issues such as social anxiety, panic attacks, OCD, depression, and substance abuse.
 The program involves traditional therapy modalities, as well as behavioral interventions, family therapy, parent courses, and more.

-The Adolescent Program is an outpatient program, where clients get treatment at our Santa Barbara facility several days per week.
+The Adolescent Program is an outpatient program, where clients get treatment at our Santa Barbara and Southern California facilities several days per week.
 Once a child is enrolled in the program, parents are invited to join two weekly group meetings where they learn how to take back the power in their home, and how they can support their child while they recover.

 If you’re interested in learning more about the Adolescent Program at Mission Harbor, we welcome you to attend the weekly Parent Community Support Group every Monday from 5:30-6:30 pm to meet our clinical team and get more information about the program.